 While it's also known for its immune-boosting effects, when it comes to weight loss, several studies show a link between codonopsis root and decreased body weight, particularly in the context of a high-fat diet.
 Extracts, dried slices, capsules, and powders are all available.
-Codonopsis root is part of WTHN's Gut Check blend.
+Codonopsis root is part of WTHN's Daily Digestion blend.

 5. Poria Cocos (Fu Ling)